bizzl-greekdog/WP-Easy-Help/README.md

 which goes straight into the wordpress root directory, and the actual plugin which goes to either `wp-content/mu-plugins` or `wp-content/plugins`.
 In the later case you also need to activate it.
-Custom help files go to the users upload directory into a new `help` directory.
+Custom help files go to the blogs upload directory into a new `help` directory.
 Plugins have to bring their own help files.
 This way they're always up to date with each plugins capabilities.